 The following programs are offered to help students build their coping skills and learn ways to effectively improve their mental health.
 These are psychoeducational programs, not therapy.
-If you are in need of psychotherapy, please call 314-516-5711 to request an appointment with one of our therapists.
+If you are in need of therapy, please call 314-516-5711 to request an appointment with one of our therapists.

 RESPOND